terminatorul/ProjectConfig/README.md

 * the file script is `~/.vim/project/<Name>.file.vim` if file exists, or no file script otherwise.
 * the flag to keep current directory is false, that is the project script is always run in the project directory, after which the current directory is restored.
-Beware the file script is always run in the current directory selected by the user, which can be well outside the project directory!
+Beware the file script is always run in the user current directory, which can well be outside the project!

-The `~/.vim/` directory is use for Linux, `~/vimfiles` for Windows.
+The `~/.vim/` directory is used for Linux, `~/vimfiles` for Windows.
 Also the file script for Windows has a different suffix `_files.vim` instead of `.files.vim`.

-Use this function in the user `.vimrc` or `_vimrc` once for every project tree that you want to associate scripts with.
+Use this function in the user `.vimrc` or `_vimrc`, once for every project tree that you want to have setup scripts.

 The `Path` and `Name` values given here will be passed to the associated scripts when invoked, in the global variables `g:ProjectConfig_Directory` and `g:ProjectConfig_Project`